 The M.J.
-Group's sensitivity to the US dollar exchange rate decreased during the year, which was mainly due to the decrease in the U.S. dollar net assets held; there has been no major change in the sensitivity to the New Taiwan dollar exchange rate during the year.
+Group's sensitivity to the U.S. dollar exchange rate during the year was not significant compared with the previous period, and the decrease in sensitivity to the exchange rate of the New Taiwan dollar during the year was mainly due to the decrease in net liabilities denominated in New Taiwan dollar.